 I use my paintings as a medium to highlight the unseen people, to honour them and to introduce us to them, them to us.
-I translate my experiences to paint on canvas and thus offer an authentic access to an unknown world; groups of people in the most inaccessible and isolated parts of the world such as the Fulani communities in the Boé region (West Africa).
+I translate my experiences to paint on canvas and thus offer an authentic access to an unknown world; groups of people in the most inaccessible and isolated parts of the world such as the communities of the Boé region, West Africa.

-A few years ago, I lived and worked with these communities in a forest conservation project.
+In 2017, I lived and worked with these communities on a project to safeguard their sacred forests and way of life.
 These people live in such isolation that some of the people there had not yet come into contact with Western people like myself.

 I feel privileged to have experienced a part of their way of life.
 I also realise the importance of building a bridge between their world and ours.

 My paintings have a key role in this work.